 Best time to go to Namibia: Regions and months

-Namibia is a beautiful country to visit, regardless of the season and popular with visitors arriving into Namibia from the U.S, U.K, Germany, Switzerland, Italy and South Africa.
+Namibia is a beautiful country to visit, regardless of the season and popular with visitors arriving into Namibia from the U.S, U.K, Germany, Switzerland, Italy, South Africa and beyond.
+Some visitors may require a Namibia visa to secure their entry.

 The country experiences winter and summer at opposite times as Europe and North America and they correspond to the Dry and Wet seasons.